-In response to the Notice of Inquiry, the Ministry consented to the disclosure of Schedules 6.1.4 and 6.3.4 of the SPA, which were previously withheld pursuant to section 19 of the Act.
-The Ministry also stated that it no longer claims that Schedule 12 to the CGLA contains personal information.
-Accordingly, the only records to which the Ministry is denying access are as follows:
+In response to the Notice of Inquiry, the Ministry stated that it no longer claims that Schedule 12 to the CGLA contains personal information.
+Accordingly, the only records relevant to these appeals to which the Ministry is denying access are as follows:

-- 1. Schedule 4.1(ae) to the SPA, in part, on the basis of section 21 of the Act; - 2.
-Schedule 4.1(af) to the SPA, in part, on the basis of section 21 of the Act; - 3.
-Schedule 8 to the CGLA, in part, on the basis of section 21 of the Act; - 4.
-Diagram contained in Schedule 15 to the CGLA, on the basis of sections 14(1)(e) and/or (l) of the Act; and - 5.
+- 1. Schedule 8 to the CGLA, in part, on the basis of section 21 of the Act; - 2.
+Diagram contained in Schedule 15 to the CGLA, on the basis of sections 14(1)(e) and/or (l) of the Act; and - 3.
 Information regarding fees contained in Schedules 18 and 23 to the CGLA, on the basis of sections 18(1)(d) and (e) of the Act.